Skip to content

 BigID stands at the forefront of the data security, privacy, compliance, and governance arena.
 It empowers organizations to discover, manage, safeguard, and extract enhanced value from their data.
 This all-encompassing platform delivers comprehensive data visibility and control and serves as a singular solution for these critical aspects.

-Founded in 2016, BigID doesn’t have the legacy presence of a company like TrustArc, but it has gained recognition for its innovative solutions.
-The company reports that BigID has been recognized by CNBC as one of the top 25 startups.
-It has been named to the Inc 5000 and Deloitte 500 for two years in a row, and it’s the leading modern data security vendor in the market today.
+Founded in 2016, BigID has been recognized by CNBC as one of the top 25 startups for the enterprise in 2022.
+It has been named to the Inc 5000 and Deloitte 500 for two years in a row and is one of the leading data security vendors in the market today.

 Top Features